mithril-security/bastionlab/docs/docs/reference-guides/benchmarks/benchmarks.md

 ![](../../../assets/benchmark_amd_epyc_7763_2.png)

-The memory benchmarks (memory usage) were tracked differently across rust applications and python application.
+The memory benchmarks (memory usage) were tracked differently across Rust applications and Python applications.
 In Rust we used jemalloc to track memory usage and memory_profiler in Python.

-When comparing memory usage benchmarks, we recommend comparing (python) Polars Python against Pandas and (rust) BastionLab against Polars Rust.
+When comparing memory usage benchmarks, we recommend comparing (Python) Polars Python against Pandas and (Rust) BastionLab against Polars Rust.

-As seen in the benchmarks above, BastionLab performs operations faster than available solutions.
-There is a slight overhead when using BastionLab within a TEE but it is still as fast as Polars and significantly faster than Pandas.
+To conclude, the benchmarks above show that BastionLab performs operations faster than available solutions.
+There is a slight overhead when using BastionLab within a TEE, but even then, it is still as fast as Polars and significantly faster than Pandas.

-These benchmarks were performed on Azure virtual machines, the specifications of the machines (cores and memory) can be found in each benchmark table.